frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/formatting-the-date.md

 npm install dayjs
 ```

-If you check the `package.json` file in the root of your project folder you will now see that `dayjs` has been added as a dependency.
+If you check the `package.json` file in the root of your project directory you will now see that `dayjs` has been added as a dependency.

 <p>
   <img alt="Dependencies in package.json" src="../assets/part3img15.png">